durandsinclair/addtwo/README.md

 ```

 ### Run functions to make sure it all works
 Now that everything is written, we can execute all the components of our program to make sure it works.
-But because we've written a Makefile, this is simply a case of typing some `make` commands.
+But because we've written a Makefile, this is simply a case of typing some `make` commands in the terminal window.
 ```bash
 make install
 make lint